Paul Manafort: Lobbying for other foreign leaders

 Between June 1984 and June 1986, Manafort was a FARA-registered lobbyist for Saudi Arabia.
 The Reagan Administration refused to grant Manafort a waiver from federal statutes prohibiting public officials from acting as foreign agents; Manafort resigned his directorship at OPIC in May 1986.
 An investigation by the Department of Justice found 18 lobbying-related activities that were not reported in FARA filings, including lobbying on behalf of The Bahamas and Saint Lucia.

-Manafort was a lobbyist for former Philippine President Ferdinand Marcos.
+Manafort served as a lobbyist for Ferdinand Marcos, the former President of the Philippines.

 Manafort lobbied on behalf of former Zairean President Mobutu Sese Seko.